 We are required to publish the overall pupil attendance level for the last full academic year, available below

-If your child is absent, even for a short time, we expect a telephone call before 10 a.m. on the first day, if not you will be contacted after 10 a.m.
-A note to explain the reason for absence will also be required on their return to school.
+If your child is absent, even for a short time, we expect a telephone call before 9 a.m. on the first day, if not you will be contacted after 9.30 a.m.
 This is a legal requirement as the LA attendance officers check our registers.
-Please do not write letters regarding absence in your child’s home school link book as absence letters have to be kept alongside the class registers.
-Please ensure that the letters are dated.

 Attendance less than 90% can lead to a school referral being made.
 The Attendance Officer will then visit your home and set up a six week plan to monitor your child’s absences.
 The Attendance Officer has the authority to impose fixed rate penalty notices and can arrange for children to be examined by a Doctor.
 Lateness of all pupils is also monitored and recorded and parents are informed in writing the number of late sessions recorded for their child.
 Regular and continued lateness may also result in a referral being made and a visit from the Local Authority’s Attendance Officer.
 All procedures are carried out in accordance with legal obligations laid down by the government and the Local Authority.

 It is essential in cases of contagious or infectious diseases that the school is notified and a Doctor’s clearance obtained before a child returns to school.